 You can put it anywhere you want in the PHP declaration, but, using the code between the first and the third lines will make things clear for you in the future.
 When you want to move to another hosting later, you can easily notice that code and delete it.

 If you don’t have cPanel access, sure you have an FTP account.
 You need to use any FTP client software, I recommend Filezilla.
 It’s a free and open-source tool that makes things professional and easier.

-What you need is to download the exact file, add your code, then, save it back uploading it.
+What you need is to download the exact file, add your code, then save it back and upload it.

 Of course, you can clear your web browser cache, that’s better to verify things and you will avoid getting cached pages that have the problem.